neurogears/CSIC-UMH-Workshop-2017/_worksheets/acquisition.md

 Arduino Acquisition
 -------------------

 In order to communicate and interact with an Arduino using Bonsai, you must setup a protocol for sending data to and from your host PC to the Arduino (via the USB cable).
 This can be a challenging task, as you will see later.
-Thankfully Arduino already includes an implementation of a standard, and very efficient, binary protocol called **Firmata** that can be used for serial communication with external applications.
+Thankfully, Arduino already includes a standard implementation of a very efficient binary protocol called **Firmata** that can be used for serial communication with external applications.

 ### **Exercise 6:** Configure Arduino for real-time communication